lehcode/n8n-deploy/docs/troubleshooting.md

 ---
 layout: default
 title: Troubleshooting
-nav_order: 6
+nav_order: 7
-description: "Common issues, solutions, and debugging techniques for n8n-deploy"
+description: "Common issues and solutions for n8n-deploy"
 ---

 This guide helps you resolve common issues when using n8n-deploy.